live on NASA TV

 STARS, BISD & NASA PRESENT:

 September 6, 2023

-On Tuesday May 11, 2021 watch live as astronauts aboard the International Space Station answer questions posed by BISD students!
+On Wednesday, September 6, 2023 watch live as NASA Expedition 69 astronauts aboard the International Space Station answer questions from Brownsville students!

 The 20-minute Space Station downlink will be streamed live on NASA Television, NASA LIVE, and the NASA smartphone app.
 The downlink is part of a larger event to be hosted in Brownsville by STARS and BISD, which will be live-streamed for the community.

 Featured speakers at the in-person event include Colonel Michael Fossum, former NASA astronaut now serving as Chief Operating Officer of Texas A&M University at Galveston, and Emmanuel Alex Zamora, an Intra-Vehicular Activity (IVA) Operations Flight Controller at NASA’s Johnson Space Center.
 Having grown up in the Rio Grande Valley themselves, both speakers will share personal insights into experiences that shaped their journeys of discovery and excellence within NASA.